react-native-community/cli/docs/init.md

 #### Initializing project with custom template

-It is possible to initialise a new application with a custom template with a `--template` option.
+It is possible to initialize a new application with a custom template with a `--template` option.

 It should point to a valid package that can be installed with `yarn` or `npm` (if you're using `--npm` option).

 The most common options are:

 - Full package name, eg. `react-native-template-typescript`.
 - Absolute path to directory containing template, eg. `file:///Users/username/project/some-template`.
 - Absolute path to a tarball created using `npm pack`.

 For all available options, please check [Yarn documentation](https://classic.yarnpkg.com/en/docs/cli/add/#toc-adding-dependencies) and [Npm](https://docs.npmjs.com/cli/v6/commands/npm-install#synopsis).

 ```sh
 # This will initialize new project using template from `react-native-template-typescript` package